 California lemon law – and lemon law in general – is primarily tied to defective cars.
 While cars are the most common items for which lemon claims are filed, the law is much broader.
 CA lemon law is part of the Song-Beverly Consumer Warranty Act – which can be applied to a wide range of consumer products.

-As long as the defective product is sold with a manufacturer warranty (and meets the requirements of a lemon), you can seek compensation with a California lemon law lawyer.
+As long as the defective product is sold with a manufacturer warranty (and meets the state’s requirements of a lemon), you can seek compensation with the help of a lemon law lawyer in California.

 But are all defective products lemons?